matthew-coad/autem/doc/003-quick verifier.md

 **done**

 Fault has been moved and is now reported as "reason" after alive.
 Reason being reason why they are no longer alive.

+## Conclusion

+Quick Verifier improves things but is too heavy handed.
+Create PE - Performance Evaluator study which studies a "Performance Evaluator" and specific performance rules.